Magnetic Loop Antenna

 South America as well as North America.

-My junk box (one of them) contained a plastic rod of the same diameter as
+Miscellaneous: The junk box contained a plastic rod of the same diameter as

-the butterfly capacitor’s tuning shaft so I extended the
+the butterfly capacitor’s tuning shaft so it was possible to extend the

-shaft, joining the two plastic pieces with heat shrink tubing.
+shaft by joining the two plastic pieces with heat shrink tubing.
 I also added a Vernier gear-reduction knob to

 Far as I know nothing about the project